 From this grew St Michael’s House, an organisation which set out to develop new community services and bring about a change in how people with intellectual disability were viewed.
-Today we provide services for 1,663 people with an intellectual disability and their families in the Greater Dublin area and Navan Co.
+Today St Michael’s House provide services for 1,663 people with an intellectual disability and their families in the Greater Dublin area and Navan Co.
 Meath.
-For the past 57 years St Michaels House has been a leader in the development and provision of community based services for people with intellectual disability in Ireland.
+For the past 57 years, St Michael’s House has been a leader in the development and provision of community based services for people with intellectual disability in Ireland.

-The new facility has been specifically designed to meet the requirements and educational needs of pupils with an intellectual disability, fully wheelchair accessible, room’s purpose built, center adjacent.
+The new facility has been specifically designed to meet the requirements and educational needs of pupils with an intellectual disability, fully wheelchair accessible, purpose built rooms, center adjacent.
 The works also involve the construction of a realigned entrance road to respite houses and the school.
 The existing play equipment is to be dismantled, refurbished and reinstalled on the existing bases with a new poured rubber surface.

-The Maxi unit has Jagas Low-H2O heat exchanger manufactured of pure copper and aluminium totally non corrosive and uses 90% less water than conventional steel panel radiators, allowing JSA Architects to offer the client the benefit of lower energy bills and faster heating reaction times.
+The Maxi radiator features Jaga’s revolutionary Low-H2O heat exchanger manufactured of pure copper and aluminium totally non corrosive and uses 90% less water than conventional steel panel radiators, allowing JSA Architects to offer the client the benefit of lower energy bills and faster heating reaction times.

-All Jaga Maxi low H2O radiators generate more heat output but use less energy.
-The heart of every Low H2O radiator is the ultrafast, state of the art heat exchanger, made of ultra light super conducting materials.
-That’s why Jaga Low H2O Radiators are the fastest responding and easiest to control radiators, maximising heat output and reducing energy consumption by between 5% and 15% depending on weather conditions.
+All Jaga Maxi Low-H2O radiators generate more heat output but use less energy.
+The heart of every Low-H2O radiator is the ultra-fast, state of the art heat exchanger, made of ultra light super conducting materials.
+That’s why Jaga Low-H2O Radiators are the fastest responding and easiest to control radiators, maximising heat output and reducing energy consumption up to 15% depending on weather conditions.

 Saving Energy …Gaining Warmth and comfort.

 To discuss your project requirements with Versatile, please email email@example.com or call +353 (0)46.902.9444.